claytonwgreen/Sudoku-Solver/README.md

 ./solve
 ```

-- Follow prompts for inputting the puzzle and solving or just getting a hint
+- Follow prompts for inputting the puzzle and chosing to solve or just get a hint